ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamPlayer/structs/PlayerIcons.md

   - seekForward: Icon for seeking the video forward.
 Defaults to a system-provided seek forward icon.
   - seekBackward: Icon for seeking the video backward.
 Defaults to a system-provided seek backward icon.
   - playbackSpeed: Icon for adjusting playback speed.
 Defaults to a system-provided playback speed icon.
   - quality: Icon for adjusting video quality.
-Defaults to a system-provided playback speed icon.
+Defaults to a system-provided 4K TV icon.
   - videoNotFound: Icon displayed when a video is not found or unavailable.
 Defaults to a system-provided unavailable video icon.
   - reload: Icon for reloading the video.
 Defaults to a system-provided reload icon.
   - captions: Icon for toggling captions or subtitles.
 Defaults to a system-provided captions icon.
-  - captionsEnabled: Icon for captions or subtitles enabled.
-Defaults to a system-provided captions icon.
+  - captionsEnabled: Icon indicating captions or subtitles are enabled.
+Defaults to a system-provided captions enabled icon.

 #### Parameters